luklewluk/RTBox/README.md

 ### Can I implement it into [forum engine]?
-Currently there is no possibility to automatic installation on any forum but it should be easy to install it manually.
+Currently there is no possibility to installation on any forum but it should be easy to install it manually.
 In "web" directory you can find very easy HTML/JS implementation of ShoutBox client.
 If you know HTML a little bit, you can just replace it with your old (ajax) shoutbox.
 And PHP if you need to read nicknames from your forum.

 ## Usage